ryho/AoC2022/README.md

 [GitHub Copilot](https://github.com/features/copilot) with the Go language.
 This means that I will only be writing comments and I will only be allowed to accept code that Copilot generates.

-Each day will get it's own directory.
+Each day will get its own directory with its own main file.